All Episodes

 Having more fun than a human being should be allowed to have.

-Telephone number is 800-282-2882.
+And telephone number is 800-282-2882.

-Michael Barone has a piece today at the Washington Examiner, millennials unhappy with Obama's war on the young.
+Michael Barone has a piece today at the Washington Examiner, Millennials Unhappy With Obama's War on the Young.

-Oh, speaking of which, did you millennials did you see what Patrick Kennedy said?
+Oh, speaking of which, did you millennials?

-Patrick Kennedy, former member of Congress, Patrick Kennedy, says that President Obama is wrong about the dangers of marijuana, saying that the drug today isn't like what Obama smoked in his tomb gang days.
+Patrick Kennedy, former member of Congress, Patrick Kennedy, says that President Obama is wrong about the dangers of marijuana, saying that the drug today isn't like what Obama smoked in his choom gang days.

 You know, Obama was a big doper.